CagriCatik/Battery-Systems-Technology/README.md

 # Battery Management System

-This repository provides comprehensive resources, scripts, and documentation for simulating, designing, and analyzing **Battery Management Systems (BMS)** using MATLAB/Simulink and Python.
+This repository provides comprehensive resources, scripts, and documentation for simulating, designing, and analyzing **Battery Management Systems** using MATLAB/Simulink and Python.

 ---